kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 ### 8. How easy is it to get to the target audience?
 How big is the market?

-E.g. restaurant is a terrible audience to go after. (<a href="https://medium.com/build-something-cool/my-cofounder-said-i-love-what-were-doing-and-we-shut-down-our-startup-80d5e710c2b2">See here</a>) If it requires salespeople to go door-to-door to get to the audience, the idea won’t fly.
+E.g. restaurant is a terrible audience to go after. (<a href="https://medium.com/build-something-cool/my-cofounder-said-i-love-what-were-doing-and-we-shut-down-our-startup-80d5e710c2b2">See here</a>) If it requires salespeople to go door-to-door to get to the audience, the idea won't fly.
 Also, after focusing on a niche audience, it must be possible to expand to other groups.

 ## Over to you